Ivol Curtis: Episcopacy

-Curtis was elected Suffragan Bishop of Los Angeles in 1960 and was consecrated on April 29, 1960, in St Paul's Cathedral, Los Angeles by Presiding Bishop Arthur C. Lichtenberger.
+Curtis was elected Suffragan Bishop of Los Angeles in 1960 and was consecrated on April 29, 1960, in St Paul's Cathedral, Los Angeles with Presiding Bishop Arthur C. Lichtenberger as chief consecrator.
 On February 29, 1964, he was elected as Coadjutor Bishop of Olympia and succeeded as diocesan on September 6, 1964.
 He retired in 1976 and later served as Assistant Bishop in Los Angeles.
 He died following a stroke on March 1, 1994, in Seattle.